microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ![](../External/ReadMeImages/MRTK_Logo_Rev.png)

 The Mixed Reality Toolkit (MRTK) is a cross-platform toolkit for building Mixed Reality experiences for Virtual Reality (VR) and Augmented Reality (AR).
-It provides a common logical platform to build your dream, together with a rich set of services and SDK components for building your project.
+It provides a common logical platform to build your dream, together with a rich set of services, SDK components, UI controls, and examples.

 ## Prerequisites